hardingrichard/ci-pp3-pydle/README.md

 then import this class into the main file without having to worry about it's position within the structure of the file.

-the character_rule.py file is where the class: CharacterRule is held which defines the rules for if the letters are in the hidden word or in the correct position.
+The character_rule.py file is where the class: CharacterRule is held which defines the rules for if the letters are in the hidden word or in the correct position.
 It is imported into the main run.py file and referred to within the functions.
 It was decided to have its own seperate file for ease of reference